awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateDBInstance.md

    + **Subnet group:** The DB subnet group for the VPC, such as the `tutorial-db-subnet-group` created in [Create a DB Subnet Group](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.DBSubnetGroup)
    + **Public accessibility:** **No**
    + **Availability zone:** **No Preference**
-   + **VPC security groups:** Choose an existing VPC security group that is configured for private access, such as the `tutorial-db-securitygroup` created in [ Create a VPC Security Group for a Private Amazon RDS DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB)\.
+   + **VPC security groups:** Choose an existing VPC security group that is configured for private access, such as the `tutorial-db-securitygroup` created in [ Create a VPC Security Group for a Private DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB)\.

      Remove other security groups, such as the default security group, by choosing the **X** associated with each\.
    + **Database name:** `sample`